nagireddydvk/KUI5_Training_AllSteps/README.md

 # ui5-training

 ## OData Binding
-- Update the manifest.json with data source and model pointing to an OData service
-- In the routing have PO Number and Item number
+    - Create a PO
--
+    - Delete a PO